 STOP AND BREATHE

 The term mindfulness has been used by scholars to describe the extent to which an individual is paying attention to what is happening in the present moment with an open, non-judging attitude; and considered an attribute of consciousness associated with enhancement of wellbeing (Brown & Ryan, 2003).
 Research on the application of mindfulness to optimise communication has demonstrated the value of the ‘pause’.
 In Rasmus Houggard’s book One Second Ahead, the authors emphasised the technique of ‘listening with a STOP’.
 This deliberate and conscious pause, enabling a connection to be made between what you communicate (verbally and non-verbally) and your intentions.
-Relevantly, Houggard proposed the acronym ACT as a reminder of key qualities that serve to ensure that whatever is expressed during a conversation, remains useful and beneficial for yourself and other party in a given moment.
+Relevantly, Houggard proposed the acronym ACT as a reminder of key qualities that serve to ensure that whatever is expressed during a conversation, remains useful and beneficial for yourself and other parties in a given moment.
 Houggard’s ACT prompts you to ask yourself:

 And don’t forget to breathe!
 When triggered or caught off guard, it pays to pause and take a deep breath.
 At a physiological level, your breathing activates the parasympathetic nervous system, relaxing and reversing the effects of the natural stress response.
 In a calmer state, you are in a better position to access information from your thinking brain, reflect on your intention and consciously choose a course of action, rather than operate in a more reflexive or e-motionally activated manner.